raceintospace/raceintospace/doc/manual/manual.md

 ### Eagle / LKM Module

 This is a two-person lunar module capable of landing on the Moon and returning to an orbiting spacecraft.
 It can be used with either Apollo/Soyuz or XMS-2/Lapot.
+On LOR missions it will require a kicker.
 The LKM was known as Duet in BARIS and early versions of RIS.

 ### Cricket / LK Module

 This is a one-person lunar module capable of landing on the Moon and returning to an orbiting spacecraft.
 This module is required for Gemini/Voskhod, but can also be used with Apollo/Soyuz or XMS-2/Lapot.
+On LOR missions it will require a kicker.
 The LK was known as L-3 in BARIS and early versions of RIS.
 It may seem counterintuitive that a smaller lander would cost more, but the one-person craft requires more automated systems and backups to compensate for the lack of a second pilot.

 ### A-Kicker